blkwhte/clever-vali/README.md

 ### SSO tests all failing / timing out
 - Confirm the `#DEMO Certification ISD - Events` district is connected to the partner's app
-- Confirm the `Login URL` in Airtable points to the page with the "Log in with Clever" button
+- Confirm the `Login URL` points to the page with the "Log in with Clever" button
 - Check that the partner's local server is running before tests start

 ---